 But first, let's set a couple of parameters for our wealth building options trading strategy.

 Dollar Cost Averaging - How it Works

 Dollar cost averaging is a share purchasing strategy which, over time, is designed to lower the average cost of your overall portfolio of a given stock.
-For example, you might buy 100 shares of XYZ when it is trading at $20.
-The price subsequently falls to $18 and you purchase another 100 shares.
-You now own 200 shares but at an average cost of $19 (100 x 20 + 100 x 18)/2.
+For example, you might buy $10,000 worth of XYZ shares when it is trading at $20.
+The price subsequently falls to $18 and you purchase another $10,000 worth of XYZ.
+At $18 you'll be able to purchase more shares for your $10k than you could when the price was trading at $20 - another 55 shares to be exact.
+So you now own 1,055 shares but at an average cost of $18.94 ($20,000 / 1,055).

 Put Options a Better Alternative

 If you have enough capital to invest in shares and your focus is wealth building, using option contracts can make a significant difference to your portfolio value over time.
 It will not only protect you from losses should the stock price fall, but using this strategy will also increase the ultimate number of shares of a given stock that you own, without you having to put in any more money in than your original investment.

 Let's say you have $100,000 to invest in the stock market.
 You purchase 5,000 shares in XYZ trading at $20 per share.

 To insure 5,000 shares, you will need 50 put option contracts.
 So you also purchase 50 put option contracts expiring next month, at a strike price of $19.50.
 You'll notice there is a 50 cents difference here, which means you are prepared to accept a risk of 50 cents times 5,000 or $2,500 (2.5%) paper loss on your $100,000 investment.